nix-community/setup.nix/README.rst

     * ``"tmpfile"`` to include writable ``/tmp`` in the image with environment variables ``TMP`` and ``HOME`` set to point it.

+    ``image_labels`` should be a flat record of key value pairs for to be used as Docker image labels.

 __ https://github.com/datakurre/setup.nix/blob/master/overrides.nix